xianglusoc/xianglusoc.github.io/index.md

   In *Identities* 29(2): 186-204.

   [[Paper]](https://www.tandfonline.com/doi/abs/10.1080/1070289X.2020.1757249)

-  Abstract: The existing literature on the self-identity of multiethnic people focuses on Western countries where mixed identities have been normalised in census- taking.
-It remains unknown how multiethnic people identify themselves in countries where ethnic classification is exclusive and rigid and ethnicity is a mainly ascriptive legal category.
-Based on in-depth interviews with twenty Hui-Han biethnic college students in China, this article shows how official ethnic classification and affirmative action shape these people’s self-identification.
-Most respondents identify themselves as Hui regardless of their cultural prac- tices, as their parents registered their official ethnicity as Hui and they have internalised this identity.
-The multiethnic background is more frustrating for students at China’s special ‘universities for ethnicities’ because ethnicity is a salient topic on campus and they experience more expectations to behave like Hui.
-Many respondents have an essentialist understanding of ethnicity and express unsupportive attitudes towards institutionalising mixed identities.

 - **Identity Construction Among Twice-Minority Immigrants: A Comparative Study of Korean-Chinese and Uyghurs in the United States (2021)**